Earth Notes: Milk Tanker Thermal Store with Heat Pump (2007)Updated 2021-05-04 08:22 GMT.

 It seems that ground-source heap-pump (GSHP) might not have a high enough CoP (Coefficient of Performance) to make our London home carbon-neutral or net-zero-site-energy over a year for space heating and domestic hot water (DHW).

 Brian's suggestion was that a second-hand milk tanker's stainless-steel tank might be about the right size.
-He is not responsible for the unverified handwaving below...
+He is not responsible for the unverified and indeed slightly deranged handwaving below...

 Bury a 20,000l-ish (ie 20m^3, 700cuft) second-hand stainless steel milk road tank (well insulated) and full of water (plus maybe corrosion inhibitors) in the garden.
 In the summer, energy from solar thermal panels is pumped in, and in the winter pumped out again for space heating and DHW, and much less energy is required to pump the energy this way.
 Indeed, any excess RE year round, such as the dump load for a wind-turbine or even solar PV, that would otherwise be discarded, could be captured in the thermal store.
 This is much more efficient then trying to generate and store energy as electricity, for example, when all that is needed is heat.
 I have to do the sums for the energy capacity vs our energy usage and so on, but this looks like an interesting alternative to GSHP.
 Milk is good for you!

-Here's an initial sketch, not yet checked by any sane person...
+Here's an initial sketch, validated by any sane person...